looking back can help us better understand where we are now. In this

 The plaque at

-the right, for California Registered Landmark No. 962, can be seen
+the left, for California Registered Landmark No. 962, can be seen

 near the Madrone picnic area in the Roberts Regional Recreation Area.